 Humans have managed to wipe out 90 percent of the population of the ocean’s top predators in just 55 years!
 These are creatures such as sharks, bluefin tuna, swordfish, marlin, and king mackerel.

-A study from 2006 in the journal Science predicted that if the fishing rates continued at the same pace then all the worlds fisheries will collapse by the year 2048.
-That is only 30 years from now.
+A study from 2006 in the journal Science predicted that if the fishing rates continued at the same pace, then all the worlds fisheries will collapse by the year 2048.
+That is less than 30 years from now.

 Bycatch is also a big problem and a byproduct of overfishing.
 Many animals that end up in fishing nets that aren't the target of fisherman.
 Animals like turtles, dolphins, sharks, and sea birds, get caught on fishing lines or pulled up by nets then tossed back into the sea, often dead, dying or injured.